 London Underground and Balfour Beatty have been fined £433,000 for health and safety breaches after an employee suffered life-changing injuries.

 With construction site accidents claiming 60,000 lives around the world every year, two new courses have been launched to help businesses in the construction sector better protect workers.

-A firm has been fined for failing to enact correct health and safety protocols after a worker was injured following a fall from height
+A bridge construction company has pleaded guilty to breaching health and safety regulations after a worker was seriously injured during a lifting operation.